Dice Kayek

-Background
+Activities

-In 1992, Esmod Paris graduate Ece Ege created a collection of 15 white poplin shirts that attracted the attention of a number of key people in the fashion industry.
+In 1992, ESMOD (Paris) graduate Ece Ege created a collection of 15 white poplin shirts.
 The following year, together with sister Ayşe Ege, they continued to expand the white shirt collection with new designs.

-In 1993, Dice Kayek presented for the first time a complete women's ready-to-wear collection in Paris, to critical acclaim.
-In an October 1993 article, Women's Wear Daily commented: "Their gauzy poet blouses and coats with bows have found a quick following here among the fashion romantics, especially considering that this was their first runway show."
+In 1993, Dice Kayek presented for the first time a complete women's ready-to-wear collection in Paris.
+Women's Wear Daily commented: "Their gauzy poet blouses and coats with bows have found a quick following here among the fashion romantics, especially considering that this was their first runway show."

-In 1994, Dice Kayek became a member of the French Federation of Fashion and of Ready-to-Wear of Couturiers and Fashion Designers, and in 1996, with the support of the fashion group Mitsui & Co.
+In 1994, Dice Kayek became a member of the French Federation of Fashion and of Ready-to-Wear of Couturiers and Fashion Designers.

+In 1996, with the support of the fashion group Mitsui & Co.
 (Tokyo), the sisters also launched Dice Kayek Pink Label in Japan.

-In 2002, Dice Kayek was invited by the Korean government to present their Autumn/Winter 2002-03 collection at the Seoul Fashion Week.
-That same year, Ece Ege also became the Artistic Director of the Japanese fashion house Hanae Mori.
-The following year, she received the 'Femme en Or' fashion award.
+In 2002, Dice Kayek was invited by the Korean government to present their Autumn/Winter 2002-03 collection at Seoul Fashion Week.
+The same year, Ece Ege also became the Artistic Director of the Japanese fashion house Hanae Mori.
+In 2003, she received the 'Femme en Or' fashion award.

 In 2004, Dice Kayek joined forces with the Ayaydın-Miroglio Group to create the Turkish contemporary ready-to-wear brand Machka, and Ece Ege was named creative and artistic director of the brand.